petebachant/petebachant.github.io/_posts/2012-08-20-the-fuel-efficiency-of-bicycling.markdown

 0.9% to the total food cost.

-It should be noted that the equivalent MPG calculation ignores maintenance, which seemed a fair assumption since I’m also ignoring all non-energy nutritional content in food.
+It should be noted that the equivalent MPG calculation ignores maintenance, which seemed a fair assumption since I'm also ignoring all non-energy nutritional content in food.
 It also lumps in a bunch of other factors like government subsidies, thermal and metabolic efficiencies, cost of refining, packaging, transport, etc. Initial investment for the purchase of the car or